Skip advert

 Evo rating

-The Cayenne has never been described as a pretty car, and despite the latest design being the most attractive yet, it’s still not a looker.
-Despite some similar elements, it doesn’t look half as good as its smaller brother, the Macan.
+The Cayenne has never been a pretty car, and despite the second-gen model improving on the frumpy original, it’s still not a looker.
+Despite some similar elements, it doesn’t look half as good as the smaller Macan.

 The GTS shares much of its front end with the Cayenne Turbo but adds a Sport Design package comprising thicker side sills and flared arches.
 Unique 20-inch black alloy wheels are another GTS signifier, as are the badges on the front doors.